michaelthatsit/mod/README.md

 ![1](https://github.com/user-attachments/assets/97e48cd0-2c5a-4081-82a7-5ecc3e960016)

-> Note: this mode is compatible with either default Ploopy 45mm ball or the 44mm ball (for example, from ProtoArc mouse).
+> This mod is compatible with either default Ploopy 45mm ball or the 44mm ball (for example, from ProtoArc mouse).

 ## BTUs needed